 We cannot guarantee the security of your data during transmission from you to us, and you transmit such data at your own risk.
 Once your data has reached our servers, we will use strict procedures and security features to try and prevent unauthorised access.

-We will only transfer data to countries outside of the EEA where they comply with the appropriate safeguards for processing personal data as approved by the European Commission in line with GDPR.
+We will only transfer data to countries outside of the UK where they comply with the appropriate safeguards for processing personal data as approved by the Information Commissioner in line with UK GDPR.

 Any changes we may make to this Policy will be posted on this page and, where appropriate, notified to you by e-mail.